loveencounterflow/intercourse/README.md

 # InterCourse

 InterCourse (IC) is YeSQL-like utlity to treat files as archives of hunks of functionality descriptions, IOW, it is a tool that lets you collect named snippets of arbitrary code—e.g. SQL queries and statements—in text files.
 These snippets can then be retrieved and, for example, turned into functions that execute queries against a database.
+InterCourse itself does a single job: it takes the path to an existing file and returns a data structure that describes the definitions it found.
+It's up to users of InterCourse to bring those definitions to life (e.g. parse them to turn them into JS fiunctions, or wrap them in JS functions and send the hunks to a database for execution, as does [`icql`](https://github.com/loveencounterflow/icql)).

-The format is whitespace-sensitive and super-simple: Each line that does not start with whitespace and is not a top-level comment is considered an IC directive (or a syntax error in case it fails to parse).
-A directive consists of a type annotation (that can be freely chosen), a name (that may not contain whitespace or round brackets), an optional signature, and a source text.
-For example:
+The format is whitespace-sensitive and super-simple:

+* Each line that does not start with whitespace and is not a top-level comment is considered an IC directive (or a syntax error in case it fails to parse).

+* A directive consists of a type annotation (that can be freely chosen), a name (that may not contain whitespace or round brackets), an optional signature, and a source text (the 'hunk').

+* The elements of the signature (i.e. the parameters) are not further validated; instead, we just look for intermittent commas and remove surrounding whitespace.
+This may change in the future.

+* When giving multiple definitions for the same name, *each definition must choose a unique set of parameters*, be it by using a different number of parameters or different names in the case of the same number of parameters.
+Order of appearance is discarded.
+So when you have already a definition `def foo( bar ): ...` you can add a definition `def foo( baz )` (other name) and a definition `def foo( bar, baz )` (other number of parameters), but `def foo( baz, bar )` would be considered as equivalent to `def foo( bar, baz )` and will throw an error.

+* When giving a definition without round brackets (as in `def myname: ...`), this is known as a 'null signature' and will be interpreted as a catch-all definition that won't get signature-checked.
+  Consequently, it is an error to use such a signature-less definition in conjunction with namesake definitions that have a signature, including the empty one.

+* A definition with round brackets but no parameters inside is called an 'empty signature' and will be taken to symbolize a function call with no arguments.

+* Each line in a block must start with the same whitespace characters (or else be blank); this indentation is called the 'plinth' and will be subtracted from each line.
+Currently, each block may have its own plinth, but that may change in the future (and it's probably a good idea never to mix tabs and spaces in a single file anyway).

+Here's an example:

 ```sql